aadeetyeah/Book-My-Show/README.md

 # Book-My-Show
-Book My Show Microservice using Spring-Boot and JPA(Hibernate)
+Book My Show Web-Service using Spring-Boot and JPA(Hibernate)

 Built using